Where to Stay in Boston for First-Timer Visitors

 Wander around Fort Independence and check out the Korean War Memorial at Castle Island.

-Have a drink at the L Street Tavern (658 E 8th Street) which was used in the movie, Good Will Hunting.
+Have a drink at the L Street Tavern (658 E 8th Street), which was used in the movie Good Will Hunting.

 North End Hotels

-If are researching where to stay in Boston near the Freedom Trail, North End is home to Paul Revere House and Old North Church.
+If are researching where to stay in Boston near the Freedom Trail, the North End is home to Paul Revere House and Old North Church.

 Battery Wharf Hotel

-Battery Wharf Hotel (3 Battery Wharf) is a popular hotel situated at Boston Waterfront in North End.
+Battery Wharf Hotel (3 Battery Wharf) is a popular hotel situated at Boston Waterfront in the North End.

 Guests love this location and the views over Boston Harbor!